cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ### HAProxy

 Use a manifest file to configure and define your HAProxy load balancer deployed by Cloud 66.
-These changes will be either be applied when you redeploy a stack with more than one server, rebuild HAProxy or edit [HAProxy CustomConfig](/{{page.collection}}/how-to-guides/security/multi-cert_haproxy.html).
+These changes will be either be applied when you redeploy an application with more than one server, rebuild HAProxy or edit [HAProxy CustomConfig](/{{page.collection}}/how-to-guides/security/multi-cert_haproxy.html).

 Available settings (refer to the [HAProxy documentation](http://haproxy.1wt.eu/download/1.3/doc/configuration.txt) for more information):